Home Students Arrival

 As a Keele student you will have access to your personal email account powered by Gmail.
 To make sure you keep up to date with important emails, set up your Keele email account on your phone - simply set it up as a Gmail account using your Keele IT account details.

-If you are intending to buy a laptop to help with your studies, the IT Connect Desk in the Library and Information Services Building provide lots of help and advice.
-The IT Connect Desk also offers a laptop loan service:
+If you are intending to buy a laptop to help with your studies, the IT Service Desk in the Library provides lots of help and advice.
+You can also loan laptops from the self-service laptop machines at the Campus Library for the day, or get a longer-term loan from the IT Service Desk.